atfdeenk/module-3-atfdeenk-public/README.md

 # Random Recipe Finder

-i've completed the js for **Random Recipe Finder**.
+I've completed the js for **Random Recipe Finder**.
+And do excuse me for I choose **getRandomRecipe** as the name of main Function instead of **onRandomRecipe**, because i find it more suitable for this specific assignment.

-You can find a recipe for **Spaghetti Carbonara** by clicking Get Random Recipe Button.
-It will describe the steps you need to take to make the Spaghetti.
+You can find a 10 random recipes by clicking Get Random Recipe Button.
+It will also describe the steps you need to take to make the recipe shown.

 Visit the [link](https://noob-recipe-finder.netlify.app/) and find your recipe!

 ## Assignment Info

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/K1PcQPG7)

-# Starter Code for Assignment Module 3
+## Starter Code for Assignment Module 3

-## Run the project
+### Run the project

 - npm install
 - npm run dev

-## Standard Assignment
+### Standard Assignment

 - Create main.js file inside src folder
 - Based on the assignment brief, create a variable and put the variable value as below.